xabepa/telegram-mhw-crownbot/readme.md

 8. Run Function `setWebhook()` (click Run -> Run Funtion -> setWebhook)
 	- Check Logs if function worked as it's supposed to (== no errors)
 9. Repeat Step 5 (yes, including `Project Version: "New"`)
 10. That's it!
-Enter your data into the spreadsheet and happy grinding!
+Enter your data into the spreadsheet and happy hunting!

+#### "Dismissed!"

 #
 ### Limitations